bartowski1182/llm-knowledge/README.md

 This approach is especially valuable for IQ2 and similar formats where some weights must be modified (like sign flips) - the imatrix ensures these modifications happen to less important weights.

-Imatrix can also be calculated on a quantized model, because all that needs to be done is count how many times a weight is activated, and particularly at Q8, they should overall be so close to the original values that the minimal differences in activations would not affect the results in an impactful way.
+Imatrix can also be calculated on a quantized model as well, because all that needs to be done is count how many times a weight is activated, and particularly at Q8, they should overall be so close to the original values that the minimal differences in activations would not affect the results in an impactful way.
 Additionally, Q8_0 does not use the importance matrix, explicitly disabling it before performing quantization.

+The important thing is that the imatrix dataset be reasonably diverse and attempt to activate weights across the model in a realistic way.
+The interesting thing is that this doesn't seem to have negative consequences for data outside of the imatrix's calibration text, when calibrated on my dataset (found here: https://gist.github.com/bartowski1182/eb213dccb3571f863da82e99418f81e8), which contains 0 Japanese characters, the perplexity against a purely Japanese wiki exclusively improved when using imatrix.
+This seems to suggest that at least a good amount of important weights are always important, no matter the language or task, and maintaining their accuracy is a net benefit to the results of the model.

 ## What's next